ArctosDB/documentation-wiki/_documentation/container.markdown

 ```

-**Width, Height, Length** are dimensions of a container in centimeters.
+are dimensions of a container in centimeters.
 Decimal fractions can be used.
 Because movement of objects involves two
 barcode scans that relate a child container to a parent container, there
 is a risk of accidentally reversing these two values.
 These dimensions